RPI, CPI & inflation: phone mid-contract price rises explained

 BT price increases

-Price rises will affect all BT Mobile contracts.
-However, if your contract started before 1 September 2020, you have the right to cancel your contract without paying an early termination fee or penalty.
+If your contract started before 1 September 2020, you have the right to cancel your contract without paying an early termination fee or penalty if you're not happy with price increases.

 EE price increases

 EE previously used RPI instead of CPI for contracts taken out before 1 September 2020.
-However, from 31 March 2023, all customers will be moved to a CPI rate, which is nearly always lower than RPI.
+However, from 31 March 2023, this was moved to the CPI rate, which is nearly always lower than RPI.

 Tesco Mobile price increases

-If your Tesco Mobile contract started on or after 27 March 2023, mid-contract price rises will start on 1 April 2024, and will occur yearly from this date onwards.
+If your Tesco Mobile contract started on or after 27 March 2023, mid-contract price rises will begin from 1 April 2024, and will occur yearly from this date onwards.
 This also applies to contract renewals on or after this date (27 March 2023).
-The increase rate will be the previous December CPI rate plus a 3.9% premium.
+The increase rate will be the previous December CPI rate plus a 3.9% premium - which means for 1 April 2024, the increase will be 7.9% (4% December 2023 CPI + 3.9% premium).
 However, if you’re on a Clubcard Price plan, you won’t have any contract price rises.

-If your Tesco Mobile contract started before 27 March 2023, you won’t see any mid-contract price rises.
-However, after your contract ends, annual price rises will occur on 1 April, currently at 14.4% - using the previous December CPI rate (currently 10.5%) plus a 3.9% premium.
+If your Tesco Mobile contract started before 27 March 2023, you won’t see any mid-contract price rises for the duration of your contract length.
+However, after your contract ends, annual price rises will occur every 1 April, currently at 7.9% - using the previous December CPI rate (currently 4%) plus a 3.9% premium.
 You can avoid the price rises by upgrading to a Clubcard Price plan.

 For Tesco Mobile contracts which expired between 1 February 2023 and 31 January 2024, price rises will occur annually starting 1 April 2024.
-The increase rate will be the previous December CPI rate plus a 3.9% premium.
-However, you can avoid price rises by upgrading to a Clubcard Price plan.
+The increase rate will be 7.9%, using the December 2023 CPI (4%) rate plus a 3.9% premium.
+However, you can avoid price rise by upgrading to a Clubcard Price plan.

 An important note about Clubcard Price plans: they are exclusive plans for Clubcard card holders.
 However, not all plans are Clubcard Price plans, meaning if you sign up to a non-Clubcard Price plan, you will still see mid-contract price rises, even if you have a Clubcard.